 Often mistaken as the Bay Leaf which means leaf of the Laurel tree used in Western cooking, these are actually three veined leaves of the tree belonging to Cinnamonum group of trees.
 Tej Patta or Tamalpatra as it is called in Sanskrit are used to flavor different curries and rice.
 The leaves are aromatic with a slight hint of the fragrance of cinnamon.
 The leaves are first browned in oil first to increase the aroma.

 Carom seeds or Ajwain or Trachyspermum copticum

 These are pungent, tiny seeds grayish in color and often mistaken to be the 'Bishop's weed'.
 Ajwain has very strong flavors and the smell and the taste bears close similarity to Thyme.
 They have a sharp and slightly bitter taste on the tongue.
-In Indian cooking, the Ajwain is rarely used raw.
-They are usually dry roasted lightly or tempered in hot oil or Ghee and used for seasoning a dish.
+In Indian cooking, the Ajwain is rarely used raw and they are usually dry roasted lightly or tempered in hot oil or Ghee and used for seasoning a dish.
 Other than using the seeds for curries, the flavor of this spice works really well with breads and are very popularly used in Paratha, which is griddle fried flatbreads in the northern regions of the country.
 Besides culinary uses, it is used for medicinal purposes to aid in digestion and also as an antiseptic.

 Cinnamon or Darchini